Stiegler0/Honeypot-Project/README.md

 ways to detect and prevent attacks.
 Honeynets offer an effective solution to trap attackers, gather valuable intelligence, and improve defense strategies.

-## Honeypot 1 Apache-Powered Honeybot Against SQL Injection
+## Honeypot 1 Apache-Powered HoneyPot Against SQL Injection
 ### Description of the Honeypot Architecture:
 The honeypot architecture was designed to mimic a real web server environment (an ecommerce website) while actively luring and capturing malicious activities from potential